 - Submit a copy of your new EAD card to OIE@esf.edu with the subject line, “STEM EAD card copy”

-As per the revised OPT regulations, you are required to submit an STEM OPT Update Report to me every 6 months during your OPT extension period (through Cap-Gap relief if applicable) confirming your :
+- As per the revised OPT regulations, you are required to submit an OPT/STEM OPT Reporting Form to OIE every 6 months during your STEM OPT extension period (including Cap-Gap relief if applicable) confirming your :

 - legal name;